-Description: General Chemistry, CHE 107, is a one-semester laboratory course in basic chemistry.
+Description: Introduction to Chemistry, CHE 107, is a one-semester laboratory course in basic chemistry.
 Students are introduced to the fundamental concepts of physics and mathematics that are required to understand chemistry.
-The course then follows a semitraditional introduction to chemistry: relative atomic/molecular weights, the mole concept, solution chemistry, stoichiometry, gas laws, and atomic structure.
+The course then follows a semi-traditional introduction to chemistry: relative atomic/molecular weights, the mole concept, solution chemistry, stoichiometry, and gas laws.
 This course satisfies the prerequisite requirements for CHE 151.
-(3 lecture, 3 laboratory hours) Laboratory fee applies.
+Note: Before the Fall of 2017 this course was entitled "General Chemistry" (3 lecture, 3 laboratory hours) Laboratory fee applies.